hemml/OMGlib/README.md

 #### Mirrored objects

-You can declare specific classes and create instances on backend, using `defclass-m` macro:
+You can declare specific classes and create instances on backend, using `defclass-m` macro, which is defined in `omgutil` package:

 ```
 (defclass-m avatar ()